 Eat a nutrient-rich diet to feel better and more energized.
 Your doctor or nutritionist can help you choose whole foods that are right for you and are packed with protein and healing minerals and vitamins.

-Ask friends and family members to delay visiting you if they’re ill.
+Ask friends and family members to delay visiting you if they’re not feeling well.